nghttp2/nghttp2/doc/nghttpd.1.rst

     with ':').
 The  trailer is sent only if  a response has body part.
 Example: :option:`--trailer` 'foo: bar'.

+.. option:: --hexdump

+    Display the  incoming traffic in  hexadecimal (Canonical hex+ASCII display).
+If SSL/TLS  is used, decrypted data are used.

 .. option:: --version

     Display version information and exit.